OUR PRACTICE

 TEISHO

 Teisho is a living presentation of the Buddhadharma delivered by a teacher.
 Its primary purpose is not to impart information, provide instruction, or even edify, but simply to give voice to the Dharma today.
 While material may be drawn from recent articles or scholarship, the koan collections, the sutras, or everyday life, in the end, what is offered is the teacher's grasp of the truth for the possible benefit of those hearing it.
-Teisho is offered regularly on Sundays and every day during sesshin.
+Teisho is offered most every Sunday, one Thursday evening a month, and every day during sesshin.
 Occasionally, a dharma talk, generally given by a senior student of the Center, is offered instead.

 KOAN WORK